neurobagel/api/README.md

 ### License

-The Bagel API is released under the terms of the [MIT License](LICENSE)
+Neurobagel API is released under the terms of the [MIT License](LICENSE)